Stripper: Male strippers

 Until the 1970s, strippers in Western cultures were almost invariably female, performing to male audiences.
-Male and female strippers also perform for gay and lesbian audiences respectively, as well as for both sexes in pansexual contexts.
+Male and female strippers also perform for all types of adult audiences.

 The modern male stripper show usually involves full nudity, although sometimes they may retain underwear, especially g-strings, bikini briefs or thongs throughout the show, or only remove all clothing for a brief time.
 Performances are usually fully choreographed, involve dance routines and a costume of some sort.
 Prominent male strip groups include the Dreamboys in the UK & Chippendales in the US.

 A male stripper will likely perform at club, bar, workplace or private home with private advanced bookings or ladies nights being prevalent over strip clubs which is the norm for female strippers.
 This is different from the Chippendales scene that emerged to prominence in the 1980s with today's norm being one sole performer, or a series of individual performers rather than a group of strippers.

-Tewksbury argues that male strippers 'masculinise' the role; thus are not disempowered in the way that, he asserts, female strippers are.
+The social psychologist Richard Tewksbury says that male strippers 'masculinise' the role; thus are not disempowered in the way that, he asserts, female strippers are.